 Of course, the title doesn’t sound all that interesting.
 Nor does an entire novel about two middle-aged men hiking sound exciting, but that’s where you’re wrong.

-This isn’t even my prefferred genre of book, but it’s the exact reason why you should read new things every now and then.
+This isn’t even my preferred book genre, but it’s the exact reason you should read new things now and then.

-With the trail right outside his house, Bryson figures that he has to do it, much to the concern of his wife, as Byrson was in his 40s at the time.
-If you never heard of the trail it’s 2,200 miles (3,500 km) long, making it the longest hiking trail in the world.
+With the Appalachian Trail right outside his house, Bryson figures that he has to do it, much to his wife’s concern, as Bryson was in his 40s at the time.
+If you have never heard of the trail, it’s 2,200 miles (3,500 km) long, making it the longest hiking trail in the world.

-The hike was long, and miserable yet, both men came to love it and found that no other trail or hiking companion could ever replace the AT.
-It’s rather endearing really.
+The hike was long and miserable, yet both men came to love it and found that no other trail or hiking companion could ever replace the AT.
+It’s rather endearing.

-Even if you have zero interest in the American wilderness or travel, I would still A Walk in the Woods, and all of Bill Bryson’s work in general, to anyone in need of a good laugh.
+Even if you have zero interest in the American wilderness or travel, I would still recommend A Walk in the Woods and Bill Bryson’s work in general to anyone in need of a good laugh.

-As a travel writer, one of the wondeful things about his work is his ablity to find something in places people take for granted.
-He doens’t go to the big tourist attractions or exoctic places, he even finds things at home!
+One of the wonderful things about his work is his ability to find something in places people take for granted.
+He doesn’t go to the big tourist attractions or exotic places; he even finds things at home!

-There’s also a film adaption of A Walk in the Woods, but personally I don’t think it captured the magic.
+There’s also a film adaptation of A Walk in the Woods, but I don’t think it captured the magic.